-Flash write is performed by executing a program that writes one word (32 bit) consecutively after the other to the flash memory.
+Flash write is done by executing a program that writes one word (32 bit) consecutively after the other to the flash memory.

-The program performing the flash write operation could be set up to run from flash or from RAM.
+The program doing the flash writes could be set up to run from flash or from RAM.
 The timing of one flash write operation depends on whether the next instructions following the flash write will be fetched from flash or from RAM.
-Any fetch from flash before the write operation is finished will give t{WRITE,FLASH} timing.
+Any fetch from flash done before the write operation is finished will give t{WRITE,FLASH} timing.

-The flash memory is organized in 256 byte rows starting at CODE and UICR start addresses.
+The flash memory is organized in 256 byte rows starting at CODE and UICR start address.
 Crossing from one row to another will affect the flash write timing when running from RAM.